nicholasjclark/mvgam/index.md

 [here](https://sourceforge.net/projects/mcmc-jags/files/), for `Stan`
 with `rstan` [here](https://mc-stan.org/users/interfaces/rstan), or for `Stan` with `cmdstandr` [here](https://mc-stan.org/cmdstanr/).
-You will need a fairly recent version of `Stan` to ensure all the model syntax is recognized.
-If you see warnings such as
+You will need a fairly recent version of `Stan` (preferably 2.29 or above) to ensure all the model syntax is recognized.
-`variable "array" does not exist`, this is usually a sign that you need to update your version of `Stan`.
 We highly recommend you use `Cmdstan` through the `cmdstanr` interface as the backend.
 This is because `Cmdstan` is easier to install, is more up to date with new features, and uses less memory than `Rstan`.
 See [this documentation from the `Cmdstan` team for more information](http://mc-stan.org/cmdstanr/articles/cmdstanr.html#comparison-with-rstan).

 ## Introductory seminar